joseTamezPena/Finite-Particles/README.md

 ## Mass and Inertia

-The mass of particles in a direct consecuense of the finite-sized particle model.
-The **inertia** (mass) of a finite-sized particle is proportional to its radius.
+Inertia is implicit in the model, and the mass of particles in a direct consecuense of the finite-sized particle model.
+The inertial mass of a finite-sized particle is proportional to its radius and charge distribution.
 For charged particles, the mass is related to the **electrostatic stored energy** divided by ( c\^2 ):

 $$ m \propto \frac{\text{Electrostatic energy}}{c^2}.$$

+The Mass folder derives the E=mc\^2 formula.

 ## Magnetic Force